The Iranian Government Has a Problem

 The Iranian government has a problem: Iranian schoolgirls are being poisoned.
 An even bigger problem for the Iranian government is that it has been slow to act when it should make the health and well-being of Iranian schoolgirls a priority.

-As many as seven-thousand Iranian schoolgirls have been poisoned across the country, in ninety-one schools, located in nearly all of the thirty-one provinces, since November 2022.
+As many as 7,000 Iranian schoolgirls have been poisoned across the country, in 91 schools, located in nearly all of the thirty-one provinces, since November 2022.
 The first incidents happened in the city of Qom, and nearly every incident has occurred primarily in schools primarily for girls.
 School officials described students being poisoned by toxic gas emissions.
 Hundreds of infected schoolgirls have been hospitalized with symptoms of respiratory distress, numbness in limbs, heart palpitations, headaches, nausea, and vomiting.

 Dismissed Reports